Quickstart: Use Search explorer to run queries in the Azure portal

 Limit fields in search results

-Add "select"` to limit results to the explicitly named fields for more readable output in Search explorer.
-Only fields marked as "retrievable" in the search index can show up in results.
+Add "select" to limit results to the explicitly named fields for more readable output in Search explorer.
+Only fields attributed as retrievable in the index can show up in results.

 {